 Principle

-Independent auditors play a key role as they ensure that the company’s reporting is reliable and trustworthy.
+Independent auditors play a key role because they ensure that the company’s re- porting is reliable and trustworthy.
 The elected auditor must be competent and perform its duties independently.

 Guidance